 - presentation of witnesses and opportunity for cross examination,

-- commitment based on proof that:
+- a clear standard of commitment which includes proof that:

 - the place of confinement can provide the treatment being sought by the petitioner,